open-power-ref-design/ICP-install/README.md

 # ICP-POWER-Up
 Install ICP via POWER-Up

-# Instructions
+# Getting Started

-Follow instructions on POWER-Up repo: https://github.com/open-power-ref-design-toolkit/power-up
+Follow instructions on POWER-Up repo to setup pup: https://github.com/open-power-ref-design-toolkit/power-up

-Provide a public IP address to our master node in order to access the ICP dashboard.

 Launch your cluster with ```pup deploy config.yml``` making sure your configuration file includes the snippet from the [icp-config.yaml](./icp-config.yaml).

+Provide a public IP address to your master node in order to access the ICP dashboard.

-NOTE: You will have to enter your sudo password once the deploy is started and then hit Enter a few times.
+**NOTE:** You will have to enter your sudo password once the deploy is started and then hit Enter a few times.
 This process will take over 1 hour to complete.

 This will run through the entire installation process, starting with the installation of some Linux distribution and finishing by running the [icp-install.sh](./icp-install.sh) and installing ICP.
 Make sure your configuration file contains the info from [icp-config.yaml](./icp-config.yaml) in this repo.

+## Deploying only software
-Deploy only software on nodes: ```pup post-deploy config.yml```
+If you don't want to re-install Linux just run ```pup post-deploy config.yml```

 # How it Works

+The config.yaml file drives the installation process.
+Inside this file contains all the switch info and network configurations.
+An example file is included in [config.yaml](./config.yaml).

+## The config.yml
-The YAML file in this repo is only a snippet used to deploy a cluster.
-Add the [icp-config.yaml](./icp-config.yaml) section in this repo to the bottom of your actual config script.
+The [icp-config.yaml](./icp-config.yaml) YAML file in this repo is only a snippet used to deploy a cluster using [config.yaml](./config.yaml).

 POWER-Up will identify a single node via the hostname, for our example the hostname is server-1.

 This single node will become the ICP Master.
 The bash script in this repo will be executed on that single ICP Master node.

-# Installing ICP
+## Installing ICP

 ICP is installed via [icp-install.sh](./icp-install.sh) in this repo.
 It utilizes 2 files taken from other repos.